boconn7782/CurrDev/FAI/staticFAI/python_not_covered.md

+# python_not_covered.md - Guidance for Python topics explicitly not covered
+# [SYSTEM FILE - DO NOT REMOVE]

 # Python Topics Not Covered - [NC] Boundaries

 **Purpose:** This document defines concepts that are explicitly NOT covered in first-year engineering courses.
 Use this to redirect students away from overly advanced topics.